-TLA can be a powerful change agent in the world, one whose borders reach far beyond workshops, coaching, performance, and other forms of traditional TLA work.
-In this class, we’ll explore how creating intentional communal spaces, taking an inward look, working across vast definitions of “difference” (including race, religion, gender, class, living with ability or health challenges, and more), can help foster greater cohesion and expression in a fragmented culture.
+TLA can be a powerful change agent in the world, reaching far beyond workshops, coaching, performance, and other forms of traditional TLA work.
+We’ll explore how creating intentional communal spaces, taking an inward look, and working across vast definitions of “difference” (including race, religion, gender, class, living with ability or health challenges, and more) can help foster greater cohesion and expression in a fragmented culture.
 We’ll also learn how to navigate difficult situations and people more smoothly and compassionately, as well as how to joyfully sustain ourselves in our own individual TLA callings.

 The Art of Facilitation Series: Facilitation is a life-long art of presence, engagement, and ethics.
 By immersing yourself in a variety of facilitation traditions, approaches, tools, techniques, best practices, and philosophies, you can discover, embody, and enact your life's work and art in facilitating workshops, classes, meetings, coaching and consulting sessions.
-"The Art of Facilitation: Roots and Blossoms of TLA Facilitation" (Jan.
-15 - Feb.
-25, 2020, and again in early 2021) explored designing, organizing, facilitating and assessing relevant, effective, and creative sessions (this class will be offered again next winter).
+"The Art of Facilitation: Roots and Blossoms of TLA Facilitation" (Nov.
+4 - Dec.
+15, 2021) explored designing, organizing, facilitating and assessing relevant, effective, and creative sessions (this class will be offered again next winter).
 "The Art of Facilitation: Facilitating Change and Community" focuses on fostering community and working with various populations for transformation, discovery, and liberation.
 You may take the classes in any order.

-Week 2: FACILITATING FOR CHANGE: What kind of change do you want to facilitate?
+Week 2: FACILITATING FOR CHANGE: What kind of change are you called to facilitate?
 You will define what change means to you, as well as engage in inward reflection on motives, expectations, and dreams.
 In addition, we’ll discuss how to handle when that change actually happens, and how to better prepare for unexpected challenges that might arise.
+We'll also explore how to facilitate during our current global challenges so that more have access to share their voices and visions for the future.

-Week 3: A WIDE EMBRACE: Working with difference: across race, religion, ethnicity, nations, and gender entails great self-awareness and ongoing self- and other-study, particularly in understanding our own privilege and challenges.
+Week 3: A WIDE EMBRACE: Working with difference: across race, religion, ethnicity, nations, and gender -- as well as who is less and more impacted during the pandemic -- entails great self-awareness and ongoing self- and other-study, particularly in understanding our own privilege and challenges.

 Week 4: COMPASSION IN ACTION: Working with people living with learning differences, disabilities, serious illness (mental, spiritual, physical), can often lead us into challenging places.
-We'll look at what we need to know when approaching such communities and individuals, where we can find resources and support, and especially how to remain in our role as facilitator.
+We'll look at what we need to know when approaching such communities and individuals, where we can find resources and support, and especially how to remain in our role as facilitator and maintain compassion for ourselves.

-Week 5: FACILITATING DARKNESS INTO LIGHT: Being in relationship with humans sometimes means entering uncomfortable places and impossible situations.
+Week 5: FACILITATING DARKNESS INTO LIGHT: Being in relationship with humans sometimes means entering uncomfortable places and impossible situations, all even more prominent while also in relationship with change around the world and locally.
 We'll delve into working with challenging people and difficult scenarios, including best practices for navigating such moments with grace and compassion.

 Week 6: THE LIFELONG ART OF FACILITATION: Because the art of facilitation is a whole-self, full-hearted calling, one of our tasks is to embrace continual learning, growing, changing.
 How do we keep ourselves fresh and alive amidst such important work?
+And how do we grow our facilitation heart while facing personal, economic, and community challenges during a pandemic?
 We’ll talk about practices and strategies that can enable us to continue to bring wisdom, compassion, and rest to the people we serve.

 Katt Lissard is artistic director and co-founder of The Winter/Summer Institute (WSI), an international HIV/AIDS & Theatre for Social Change project based in NYC and Lesotho, Africa.
 WSI’s process is built on collaborative dialogue and theatre-making with/in communities and across cultures.
 A former Goddard faculty member with extensive TLA experience in the Goddard Graduate Institute, Katt currently teaches in BMCC’s Center for Ethnic Studies department in New York.
 She’ll present on facilitating theatre for social change across cultures and boundaries.